-Federer, 37, shocked by Tsitsipas, 20, at Australian Open
+Child is father of the man: Federer loses to Tsitsipas, 20

+MELBOURNE, Australia (AP) — Merely getting the chance to play against Roger Federer at a Grand Slam tournament is a thrill for many a young tennis player.
+Beating Federer?
+Well, that’s a whole other story.

-MELBOURNE, Australia (AP) — Roger Federer’s bid for a third consecutive Australian Open title ended in a surprising 6-7 (11), 7-6 (3), 7-5, 7-6 (5) loss to 20-year-old Stefanos Tsitsipas, the first player from Greece to reach a Grand Slam quarterfinal.
+Federer’s bid for a third consecutive Australian Open title ended in a surprising 6-7 (11), 7-6 (3), 7-5, 7-6 (5) loss Sunday night to 20-year-old Stefanos Tsitsipas, the first player from Greece to reach a major quarterfinal.

+“Roger is a legend of our sport.
+So much respect for him.
+He showed such good tennis over the years.
+I’ve been idolizing him since the age of 6,” Tsitsipas said.
+“It was a dream come true for me … just facing him.
+Winning at the end?
+I cannot describe it, you know.”

 The key stat Sunday night: Federer failed to convert any of the 12 break points he earned.
-Tsitsipas went 1 for 3 in that category, getting his only break in the last game of the third set.
+Tsitsipas went 1 for 3 in that category, coming through in the last game of the third set.

-At 37, Federer was the oldest man left in the field.
-Tsitsipas is the youngest.

-This one was a thriller from beginning to end, both in terms of the high quality and entertaining style of play from both men — long expected of Federer; the world is still learning what Tsitsipas can do.

 Most Read Nation & World Stories